Meat inspection procedures: incisions, information, and health marks

 What is changing?

-Regulation 2019/627 sets out the requirements for competent authorities performing official controls on animal products.
+This new Regulation amends the existing Regulation 2019/627, which sets out the requirements for competent authorities performing official controls on animal products.

 Post-mortem inspection in slaughterhouses involves incisions and palpations if the veterinarian carrying out controls identifies a possible risk to human health, animal health, or animal welfare.
-Today, when abnormalities are found, all incisions and palpations must be carried out.
-As these incisions and palpations may pose a risk of cross-contamination with pathogens, the EU proposes to limit their use to those specifically relevant to the abnormalities found.
+Previously, when abnormalities were found, all incisions and palpations had to be carried out.
+As these activities may pose a risk of cross-contamination with pathogens, this new Regulation limits their use to cases where they are specifically relevant to the abnormalities found.
 These changes apply to inspection of:

 - veal, Art.
 18(3)